lzv-nrw/RosettaHelperScripts/README.md

 * wget
 * cUrl

-Scripts make use of both!
+Scripts may make use of both!

 # Use
 * First of all you have to adopt scripts for your use!